 The NC determines annually whether a Director has been adequately carrying out his duties as a Director of SATS, taking into consideration the number of that Director's other listed company board representations and other principal commitments.
-In respect of FY2016-17, the NC is of the view that the number of each Director's other directorships was in line with our guideline that the maximum number of listed company board representations which any Director may hold should range from five to seven.
+In respect of FY2017-18, the NC is of the view that the number of each Director's other directorships was in line with our guideline that the maximum number of listed company board representations which any Director may hold should range from five to seven.
 The NC is of the view that each Director has been able to effectively discharge his duties as a Director of SATS.

 The role of the Chairman, in particular, requires significant time commitment.
 As Chairman, Ms Euleen Goh plays a crucial role as she is required to provide leadership to the Board and to ensure that the Board plays a full and constructive part in the development and determination of the Group's strategies, objectives and growth.
-Although Ms Goh also currently serves on the boards of 3 other listed companies the NC and the Board (each, without Ms Goh's participation) were of the view that she has managed her other time commitments appropriately and has enough capacity to discharge her obligations as our Chairman.
+Although Ms Goh also currently serves on the boards of three other listed companies, the NC and the Board (each, without Ms Goh's participation) were of the view that she has managed her other time commitments appropriately and has enough capacity to discharge her obligations as our Chairman.
+This was reflected in her full attendance of all relevant meetings and the time spent in the conduct of her various duties as outlined in this report.